MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/validate-migrations.md

   - Cannot create or modify the shared file.
 It may be temporarily unavailable for accessing the storage location.
   - The shared file cannot be accessed.
 It may be deleted or the storage location cannot be accessed.

-- MicroStrategy advises setting the **Maximum tolerance for computer clock synchronization** to a value of five minutes.
+- Strategy advises setting the **Maximum tolerance for computer clock synchronization** to a value of five minutes.
 See [Maximum tolerance for computer clock synchronization](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/maximum-tolerance-for-computer-clock-synchronization) on the [Microsoft technical documentation](https://docs.microsoft.com/en-us/) site for more information about modifying this setting.
 After making this change, if your environment times differ by more than five minutes, you receive the following message:

   The time difference between the source and target environments should be five minutes or less.
 Please modify the environment system time and try again.